 What to Expect During Mediation

-Mediations typically occur after a lawsuit has been filed and is an attempt to settle the lawsuit with their attorneys without taking the case to trial.
 During mediation, the plaintiff and defendant are placed into different rooms.
-A neutral third party mediator will then listen to each side present their story.
-The mediator then goes back and forth between the two sides to help create a settlement that both sides can agree to.
+These days, they are usually held on Zoom rather than in person.
+A neutral third-party mediator will then listen to each side present their story.
+The mediator goes back and forth between the two sides to help create a settlement that both sides can agree to.
 While mediation is a negotiation between the two sides, it is not guaranteed that a case will settle at mediation.
+If an agreement isn’t reached, the mediator will sometimes provide a mediator’s proposal afterward for both sides to consider.

 There are a few helpful things to remember while going through the mediation process: